 (The title of this post gives whole credit, unjustly, to a great director for the entire creation of this movie; whatever agreements or disagreements I have with auteur theory, lack of creditation for David Koepp’s work as co-writer on the movie has been omitted in the heading for simple reasons of limited text space, rather than any intentional slight.)

 A movie that may not fully work, but that has an underestimated density: if its hoof is to be given the damning tag of “failure”, it is a branded creature that I find more compelling than the movies other people enjoy so much, their enjoyment estranging me further from them.
-One might point to the bravura sequence of a staggeringly long near uninterrupted shot (there are a few discrete cuts), which is unbookended by any virtuoso piece at the end.
+Why does this movie not quite work?
+There is the disappointment that the bravura sequence of a staggeringly long, yet near uninterrupted shot (there are a few discrete cuts), is unbookended by any virtuoso piece at the movie’s close.
 We also might want a more direct confrontation between the hero and villain, like the shoot-out in Carlito’s Way, etc. Both of these, however, are a result of the movie’s deliberate intent, which is more subtle and intricate than might first be realized, an examination and re-examination of what the audience wants in such a movie.
 If there is one overriding theme, it is the distance between the inherent morality of divine vision, and the amorality of a vision that approximates the divine, our contemporary observational technology, that allows us to see near anywhere, yet carries no moral ideal, except that which we ourselves bring.
-The various surveillance and tracking equipment shown in this film, now nearly fifteen years old, is quaintly antique: yet no one would assert that the more deeply peering eyes of our time have made us better men and women, only that they may have given us one more tool of cruelty.
+The various surveillance and tracking equipment shown in this film, now nearly fifteen years old, are quaintly antique: yet no one would assert that the more deeply peering eyes of our time have made us better men and women, only that they may have given us one more tool of cruelty.

 We open in the restricted frame of TV, a single camera, before finding ourselves shifting out and away to the larger scale of the movie, giving us a freedom of movement unlike anything of the stationary camera outside the stadium.
 There is a horrific, random storm outside, yet the audience has chosen for refuge the staged chaos inside.
 That it is staged is to be expected, what only changes is what chaos ends up being staged.
 It is the last fight at this arena, to be replaced by the Powell Millennium casino.
 Gilbert Powell (John Heard) has made his money in defense contracts for weapons, which gives him the money to build casinos.
 The merger of these two economies, state funded weapon building and get-rich circuses, are to be merged in the design of the new casino, a gambling den inside a missile: